 If you were stranded on an island with no signs of human life and decided to open a shop, you’d get no business because no one would know that it exists.
-Even if you started a business in a busy city, the only people who would know about it are friends, family, and the lucky ones who happen to be walking or driving by in the moment they need exactly what you offer.
-Bridge the gap between a salesperson and consumer.
-An advertisement let’s a consumer know that you exist, and brings your brand to a wider audience.
-Without any advertising--print, television, online, etc.--you would have only word-of-mouth to keep you afloat.
+Even if you started a business in a busy city, the only people who would know about it are friends, family, and the lucky ones who happen to be walking or driving by at the moment they need exactly what you offer.
+Bridge the gap between a salesperson and a consumer.
+An advertisement lets a consumer know that you exist, and brings your brand to a wider audience.
+Without any advertising–print, television, online, etc.–you would have only word-of-mouth to keep you afloat.

 In a vastly growing online world, ma and pa shops don’t get by without advertisement in some form.
 The free market allows any competitor to set up shop near you, and with large corporations building franchises across the nation, it’s more important now than ever to you set yourself apart.
 With a quick Google search, consumers can quickly compare and contrast one business from the next.

 Brand awareness has a neutral effect on consumers.
 An advertisement’s first job is to let people know that your product or service is available to them.
 People who view advertisements find out about your products similarly to how they find out about current events in the news.
 At this stage, consumers go from not knowing that your business exists to gaining awareness of your brand in the case of a future purchase.